“Clinical Excellence Through Knowledge” is the mission statement

 As part of a commitment to continual self-improvement, consider enrolling

 into a class to improve your communication skills, your health, or your

 wellbeing.
 Participate in one of the wellness offerings or meet your licensing

 requirements by attending one of the many CE classes offered.

 Generic and specialty programs are offered throughout the year.
 Clinical

-staff has the opportunity to attend classroom programs on site.
+staff has the opportunity to attend classroom programs on site and complete

 Continuing Education Credit

 Kaweah Delta Health Care District is approved as a continuing education

 The California State Board of Registered Nursing (BRN), provider number CEP1003